VedantGhodke/Language-Guided-Navigation-3D/README.md

 #### Encoder Weights

 The learning-based models receive a depth observation at each time step.
-The depth encoder we use is a ResNet pretrained on a PointGoal navigation task using [DDPPO](https://arxiv.org/abs/1911.00357).
-In this work, we extract features from the ResNet50 trained on Gibson 2+ from the original paper, whose weights can be downloaded [here](https://github.com/facebookresearch/habitat-lab/tree/master/habitat_baselines/rl/ddppo) (672M).
+The depth encoder I use is a ResNet pretrained on a PointGoal navigation task using [DDPPO](https://arxiv.org/abs/1911.00357).
+In this work, I extract features from the ResNet50 trained on Gibson 2+ from the original paper, whose weights can be downloaded [here](https://github.com/facebookresearch/habitat-lab/tree/master/habitat_baselines/rl/ddppo) (672M).
 Extract the contents of `ddppo-models.zip` to `data/ddppo-models/{model}.pth`.

 ## Usage